dibyendumajumdar/simpledbm/simpledbm-docs/docs/html/_sources/network-api.txt

    ff.getDateTimeType(), /* date of birth */
    ff.getNumberType(2) /* salary */
    };
+   // the table will be assigned container ID 1.
+   // Containers identify the files that will store the
+   // data and therefore must be unique.
    TableDefinition tableDefinition = sessionManager
      .newTableDefinition("employee", 1, employee_rowtype);
+   // define a few indexes
    tableDefinition.addIndex(2, "employee1.idx", new int[] { 0 }, true,
      true);
    tableDefinition.addIndex(3, "employee2.idx", new int[] { 2, 1 },